EndlessReform/fish-speech.rs/README.md

   --prompt-tokens fake.npy
 ```

-For Fish 1.2, you'll have to specify version and checkpoint explicitly:
+For earlier versions, you'll have to specify version and checkpoint explicitly.
+For example, for Fish 1.2:

 ```bash
 cargo run --release --features metal --bin llama_generate -- --text "That is not dead which can eternal lie, and with strange aeons even death may die." --fish-version 1.2 --checkpoint ./checkpoints/fish-speech-1.2-sft
 ```

 For additional speed, compile with [Flash Attention](https://arxiv.org/abs/2205.14135) support.

 > [!WARNING]
 >
 > The candle-flash-attention dependency [can take more than 10 minutes to compile](https://github.com/huggingface/candle/issues/2275) even on a good CPU, and can require more than 16 GB of memory!
 You have been warned.
 >
 > Also, of October 2024 the bottleneck is actually elsewhere (in inefficient memory copies and kernel dispatch), so on already fast hardware (like an RTX 4090) this currently has less of an impact.

 ```bash
 # Cache the Flash Attention build